 5).
 Cancellations and Refunds

 The tickets sold by Low-cost Carriers are mostly non-refundable and non-changeable.
 In case of cancellations and changes, don’t expect any refunds.
+The most you will receive is a credit voucher for future travel.
 Buy a ticket on a budget airline only if you are convinced that you are going to catch that flight.
 Opt for a more flexible option on a full-service airline, if you are not 100% sure about your trip.
-If the airlines delays, cancel or re-route the flight, you won’t be getting any compensation, alternative travel arrangements, or hotel accommodation.
-Basically, even if it’s the fault of airlines, you are left to fend for yourselves.
+If the airline delays, cancels or re-routes the flight, you won’t be getting any compensation, alternative travel arrangements, or hotel accommodation.
+Basically, even if it’s the fault of the airlines, you are left to fend for yourselves.
 Moreover, they follow very strict timelines.
 If you are even slightly late for check-in or boarding, your ticket will be forfeited and you won’t be eligible for any refund or credit.

 6).
 Destination/Departure Airports

 Nowadays, it is common practice to have multiple terminals.
 The main terminal is dedicated to full-service airlines, and the other caters to budget airlines.
-The low-cost carrier terminals may be having fewer amenities, minimum passenger services, limited parking space, and maybe further off the city.
+The low-cost carrier terminals may have fewer amenities, minimum passenger services, limited parking space, and may be further off the city.
 All this adds up to the cost.
-Many cities have two airports and budget airlines are always assigned the secondary airport.
+Many cities have two airports and budget airlines are always assigned a secondary airport.
 You might depart/arrive at an airport that is in the middle of nowhere with no public transport or airport shuttle service.
-For example, most Low-cost carriers fly to and from Gatwick airport, London, and not the main Heathrow Airport.
+For example, most Low-cost carriers fly to and from Gatwick Airport, London, and not the main Heathrow Airport.
 It is difficult and expensive to reach Gatwick Airport.
-Check the cost and frequency/availability of public transports from these secondary airports before making your reservations.
+Check the cost and frequency/availability of public transport from these secondary airports before making your reservations.